UW-Madison-DataScience/document-purpose/_episodes/01-learn-readme.md

 - "Create a README for a research projects"
 - "Set up the folder structure (including filename) for a project"
 - "Document the decision-making and the research process"
-challenge:
-- Review this <a href="https://drive.google.com/file/d/149TuP677pWp9I_rYhbwm08lIs9orcQ9a/view?usp=sharing" target="_blank">README</a> and identify what you think are the key details to include in a README when describing a research project.
-Try to think about why they might be important details.
 keypoints:
 - "READMEs are an important and simple tool for documenting various aspects of a research project, including assets (data) and workflow"
 ---
+## Challenge: Reviewing a README
+- Review this <a href="https://drive.google.com/file/d/149TuP677pWp9I_rYhbwm08lIs9orcQ9a/view?usp=sharing" target="_blank">README</a> and identify what you think are the key details to include in a README when describing a research project.
+Try to think about why they might be important details.

+## Solution
+This README lists the researchers who received funding, basic funding information, basic descriptions of files in the dataset.
+This README is an example of how a README can be used to give a basic description of a research project.

 ### Documentation with READMEs
 READMEs are commonly used to document software installation, and can also be used for:
 - Research project workflows